-Default value 00:01:00 (meaning one minute)
+00:01:00 (meaning one minute)

-Description Defines the timeout value when starting up the Excel Client and the Windows canceled and an error message displays to the user.
+Defines the timeout value when starting up the Excel Client and the Windows Client.
+If the client does not start within this length of time, the startup routine is canceled and an error message displays to the user.
 This should only be changed on the advice of Axiom Support.